 Normal People by Sally Rooney

-Normal People is a love story and one of the best books set in school, which begins when Connell and Marianne are high school students.
+Normal People is a character-driven love story and one of the best books set in school, which begins when Connell and Marianne are high school students.
 Marianne is unpopular, so Connell keeps their relationship a secret, and this secret caused him to make hurtful decisions that push them apart.

 When Connell and Marianne start college, Marianne is the popular one and Connell is a recluse.
 As college progresses, Connell and Marianne drift in and out of each other’s lives and, for better or worse, change the course of each other’s lives.